Eating disorders (E.D.) lie.

 2. I am no one without my eating disorder

 This is something I believed for a very long time.
-When your self-esteem is at an all time zero and you are filled with self-loathing, your eating disorder can seem to be filling up the emptiness inside you.
+Again, the eating disorder voice speaking.
+When your self-esteem is at an all-time zero and you are filled with self-loathing, your eating disorder can seem to be filling up the emptiness inside you.
 At first, you feel like you have something to wake up for each day, but the longer he controls your mind, the more you end up losing yourself.

 The longer you live with an eating disorder the more your true self intertwines with your eating disorder making you believe you can’t live without it.
 The opposite is true.
-You can only reconnect with your inner self when you let him go.
-Click here to find out how you can rebuild your identity.
+You can only reconnect with your inner self and rebuild your identity when you let your E.D. go.

 3. I don’t deserve treatment